Scotland Tour: Scottish Highlands & Lowlands

 Day 5Traquair House, Melrose Abbey, Dryburgh Abbey

-Start the day at Traquair House, situated amid beautiful scenery close by the River Tweed, the oldest inhabited house in Scotland.
-Originally a Royal Hunting Lodge, it was owned by the Scottish Crown until 1478 when it passed to a branch of the Royal Stuart family whose descendants still live in the house today.
-The main structure contains early 16th-century carved oak paneling, a beautiful painted ceiling and mural.
+Start the day at Traquair House, situated amid beautiful scenery close to the River Tweed, the oldest inhabited house in Scotland.
+Originally a Royal Hunting Lodge, it was owned by the Scottish Crown until 1478, when it passed to a branch of the Royal Stuart family whose descendants still live in the house today.
+The main structure contains early 16th-century carved oak paneling, a beautifully painted ceiling and mural.
 As the religious orientation of the house’s occupants changed, the building played host to secret masses.
 A hidden stairway leading to the Priest’s Room attests to the problems faced by Catholic families.
-Traquair House Brewery lies directly underneath the Chapel (the smell of fermentation permeates the room which may have made the services pass quickly!).
+Traquair House Brewery lies directly underneath the Chapel (the smell of fermentation permeates the room, which may have made the services pass quickly!).
 It dates back to the early 1700s and originally served the house and the estate.
-The Stuart laird rediscovered the brewery in the early 1960s and began brewing again using all the original equipment including the original oak tuns, some of which were over 200 years old.
+The Stuart laird rediscovered the brewery in the early 1960s and began brewing again using all the original equipment, including the original oak tuns, some of which were over 200 years old.
 Enjoy a taste!

-Next, see Melrose Abbey, lavishly ornamented with carvings of lush fruit, flowers and foliage.
+Next, see Melrose Abbey, lavishly ornamented with carvings of lush fruit, flowers, and foliage.
 Humorous additions to the masonry include human figurines around the exterior walls – the cook with his ladle, the mason with his mallet, the fat monk, and, flying high on a gargoyle, a bagpipe-playing pig.

 Nearby, Dryburgh Abbey presents an interesting contrast.
 Founded in the 12th century, the complex was burned and restored twice but eventually went on to flourish in the 15th century.
 The great Sir Walter Scott is buried on the grounds.